 -Due diligence of the target company to make sure it’s a good fit for your company.
 An industrial/financial/strategic advisor would review financials, industrial strategy and future prospects, operations and supply chain operations, technology and patents, regulatory issues.
 A corporate finance M&A advisor would provide financial advice on valuation and financing structure for the deal.

 -Valuation due diligence to determine if the target company is a good fit for your company and if it’s worth pursuing.
 An industrial/financial/strategic advisor would review financials, industry and market trends, and potential future revenue and profit growth.
-A corporate finance M&A advisor would provide valuation advice and assistance with structuring a transaction.
+A corporate mergers and acquisitions advisor would provide valuation advice and assistance with structuring a transaction.

 -Preparation for purchasing an existing business; such as acquisitions, divestitures, joint ventures, equity investments, stock swaps or other types of transactions that involve business combinations between companies or their subsidiaries.